Superconductivity

 lower CO2 footprint

 ICE®BAR - the superconducting busbar system transmits high DC and AC currents almost without any energy losses and gives essential advantages compared to conventional busbars.
-The system is operated at approximately - 200 °C / 73 K with liquid nitrogen and is capable to carry currents up to 200 kA and more.
-Including all costs ICE®BAR is more economical compared to conventional systems from currents of 10 kA and lengths of 30 m and is usable in chemical electrolysis, aluminium smelters, steel arc furnaces and all other applications that require high DC currents.
-The whole system is completely encapsulated with IP68 protection degree and guarantees 100 % safety for personnel and equipment, no additional protection is necessary.
-As a result ICE®BAR can be used to optimize production and maintenance processes.
+The system is operated at approximately - 200 °C / 73 K with liquid nitrogen and is capable of carrying currents up to 200 kA and more.
+Including all costs, ICE®BAR is more economical compared to conventional systems from currents upwards of 10 kA and lengths upwards of 30 m.

 Data Centers